kindtek/devels-playground/README.md

 ---

+## Line dance with the devel

+### Try deleting everything you can just for fun.
+Without giving too much to the actual devil, nothing bad can really happen when you're operating in a virtual environment.
+But you're protected even more with these particular images.
+You can see for yourself by running `rm -rf --no-preserve-root /` (...even on the root folder!!!)

 &nbsp;

-## Designed for messy testing in a sandboxed environment
+## Why you should care about the devel

+### (Having root powers can be dangerous.)[https://www.quora.com/What-is-the-power-of-sudo-in-Linux] But when you're logged in as the `devel`, you have unlimited power and freedom in `/hel`.
+By giving sudo powers only to gabriel and the halos group, the only thing that the devel and the horns group can corrupt on the system is located in the `/hel` directory.
+You can log in as `gabriel` (no password required - `su gabriel`) and use sudo if you need to make system changes, but \*everything outside of `/hel` is safe from the devel user\*\*

+##### \*By design, there is technically a single directory on a shared mountable volume (`/mnt/n`) that allows the devel to backup `/hel`, restore `/hel` and transfer files.
+Every other directory within the `/mnt/n/gabriel` is safe from harm

+---

+### Devel details

+#### All images contain a `/hel` directory that is symbolically linked to `/home/devel` (using `ln -s /home/devel /hel`).
+The devel user and those in the horns group are the owners of `/hel` and the current devel's workshop and devel's playground github repos are cloned there as well (`/hel/dwork` and `/hel/dplay`).
+Devel is the default user and as the devel you are not able to access anything in `/home/gabriel` or do anything outside of `/hel` that would require root permission

+#### [In theory](https://softprom.com/sites/default/files/materials/cyberark-sb-to-SUDO-or-not-to-SUDO-06-11-2015-en.pdf), the gates of sudo should restrict the devel to only making changes in `/hel` and any mounted drives - leaving only `gabriel` to make changes at the root level

+##### More notes: All images are built with the [Dockerfiles in the devels-playground repo root](devels-playground).
+All `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
+Although this feature does not work with WSL, the directory located at `/mnt/n/gabriel` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts as well.
+The `/mnt/n/gabriel` directory is safe from the devel as that user has no write permissions -- only read and execute.
+Do NOT confuse this with `/mnt/n` because the devel still has write permissions there -- and, yes, the devel can run the data backup and restore scripts.
+If you mount a permissioned NTFS partition on Windows and give it the drive letter "N:/", everything should line up and you can share this mounted drive seamlessly between your linux images and Windows

 &nbsp;

-### Summary of custom docker images

-#### All images contain a `/hel` directory that is symbolically linked to `/home/devel` (using `ln -s /home/devel /hel`).
-The devel user and those in the devels group are the owners of `/hel` and the current devel's workshop/playground gh repos are cloned there as well (`/hel/dwork` and `/hel/dplay`).
-Devel is the default user and as the devel you are not able to access anything in `/home/gabriel` or do anything outside of `/hel` that would require root permission.
-If you absolutely require root permissions, change user to gabriel at any time (`su gabriel`) and use your sudo powers (no password required) from there.
-Just don't forget to change back to the devel user once you're done.
-That shouldn't be too hard to remember since you'll need sudo make any changes in `/hel`

-#### In theory, the gates of sudo should restrict the devel to only making changes to `/hel` and any mounted drives - leaving only `gabriel` to make changes at the root level.
-Since the devel is operating within the `/hel` or `/home/devel` directories, the rest of the environment is probably pretty safe.
-You never know what the devil developers can get into, though

-##### More notes: All images are built with the Dockerfiles in the devels-playhouse repo [root](devels-playground).  `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
-This feature does not work with WSL, however

----

 ### Image Versions